 The sign above is a joke, do you get it?
 It’s a play on Mötley Crüe.
 All jokes aside, this place had AMAZING fried green tomatoes.
 You should go there even if it is only for that dish.
 The Fried Green Tomatoes come with Pork Belly Croutons, Sheep’s Milk Feta, Smoked Tomato Caramel and cost $12.25.
 I would go back there again just for it.

-Keep in mind that these are walking tours and you need to have on comfortable shoes.
+Keep in mind that these are walking tours and you need to wear comfortable shoes.
 You’ll go down old cobblestone streets and hear about old fashioned duels that once took place and may have left the loser’s soul to wander.

 You’ll hear stories of our country’s first president and how he was such a ladies’ man.
 He once danced at the “Exchange” or “Customs House” house (pictured below) with a full dance card.